jquery/learn.jquery.com/page/about-jquery/how-to-setup-jquery.md

 ### Launching Code on Document Ready

-To run code as soon as the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) is loaded and ready to be manipulated, jQuery has a statement known as the [ready method](http://api.jquery.com/ready/):
+To run code as soon as the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) is loaded and ready to be manipulated, you can use the jQuery [ready method](http://api.jquery.com/ready/):

 ```
 $( document ).ready( function() {